 Positive Impact on People – children, parents, colleagues, learners, community.
 Our purpose is to provide care and education to children, to support their parents, and these impacts are measured through our KPIs, and in line with the United Nations Sustainability Goals.
 Our expectation is for all children to reach at least good levels of development, ensuring that children meet the grade descriptors within their age bracket.

 Our purpose is also to provide meaningful careers to our colleagues and learners, and these impacts are also measured through our KPIs and in line with the United Nations Sustainability Goals.

-We also promote our colleagues and volunteers health and well-being through a range of initiatives such as providing drinking water and fresh fruit at all locations, free snacks at meetings which take colleagues allergies and intolerances into account as well as being vegan and plastic free, free counselling (anonymous), financial contributions towards dental, opticians, prescriptions and medical health (see staff welcome pack).
-We provide advice on our website for a range of conditions and support needs, and demonstrate anti-discriminating and inclusive recruitment and retention policy and practices, as well as values that embrace British Values and family values. (see the Company Vision, Mission and Values statements).
+We also promote our colleagues and volunteers’ health and well-being through a range of initiatives such as providing breakfast bars with selection of cereals, bread and drinks, fresh fruit at all locations, free snacks at meetings which take colleagues allergies and intolerances into account as well as being vegan and plastic free, free counselling (anonymous), financial contributions towards dental, opticians, prescriptions, and medical health (see staff welcome pack).
+We provide advice on our website for a range of conditions and support needs and demonstrate anti-discriminating and inclusive recruitment and retention policy and practices, as well as values that embrace British Values and family values.
+(See the Company Vision, Mission and Values statements).

 Our recruitment and retention policies, procedures and improvements are documented to evidence the many improvements being made – see 52 improvements in 52 weeks for 2019.